 The Australian Safeguards and Non-Proliferation Office (ASNO) ensures Australia’s international obligations are met.
 These obligations fall under the Nuclear Non-Proliferation Treaty (NPT) and Australia’s NPT safeguards agreement with the IAEA.

-We will work with the Traditional Owners to develop an Aboriginal Cultural Heritage Management Plan for the selected site.
-The plan will outline initiatives to protect Aboriginal culture and heritage, and provide future opportunities for Indigenous peoples.
+We will work with the Traditional Owners to develop an Aboriginal Cultural Heritage Management Plan for the acquired land at Napandee.
+The plan will outline initiatives to:

 During the technical assessment phase for each nominated site, we assessed the environmental impact.